17Skye17/Easy-Image-Retrieval-Tools/README.md

 ```shell
 python map.py paris_rank
 ```
-I test this code on ThePerfect500k dataset, please verify the ground truth file in `map.py` which is in format:
+I tested this code on ThePerfect500k dataset, please verify the ground truth file in `map.py` which is a csv file in format:

 ```shell
 val_image_id, train_image_id1 ... train_image_idn
 ```

 Update by Skye